micahvandegrift/OWGIS/README.md

     git clone git@github.com:olmozavala/OWGIS.git

 Step 2.
+Edit `build.xml` to match your paths, mainly the Tomcat folder.

+Step 3.
 Build your war file:

+    ant dist

-Setp 3.
+Step 3.
 Deploy the project in your servlet container, like [Tomcat](http://tomcat.apache.org/)

+Step 4.
+Test your OWGIS Template normally at <http://localhost:8080/OWGISTemplate/mapviewer>

 ## Netbeans
 Building a Netbeans project for OWGIS is very easy.